lit-illumination-technology/lit_core/README.md

 ## Adding New Effects
 Easily add new and personalized effects.
 Basic python knowlege is required.
 To start, create a directory called 'effects' in your base directory (same level as the config directory).
 Create an empty file named '\_\_init\_\_.py' in the new directory.
 Finally, restart the daemon.
 Now any python files that are in this directory, or subdirectories of this directory, will try to be imported as effects when the daemon is started.
 Refer to effects/\_template.py for more information.

-## Know Issues
-- When running <code>litd</code> from the command line, ctrl-c needs to be pressed twice for the program to fully stop.